IBrazyI/Javascriptus-Crusade/README.md

 ## Deployment

 ### Creating Repository
-1. Created new file inside documents folder named "Coding Course" and within that created a file called "Sharks-Under-Threat(Milestone Project 1)"
+1. Created new file inside documents folder named "Coding Course" and within that created a file called "Javascriptus-Crusade(Milestone Project 2)"
 2. Opened GitHub Desktop and selected "New Repository"
 3. Gave the project name "Sharks-Under-Threat" and clicked "Create Repository"
 4. Opened the repository in VS Code